MFAA

 CEO and key people: Anja Pannek, CEO

-The Mortgage & Finance Association of Australia (MFAA) is the peak professional body for finance and mortgage brokers across the country.
+The Mortgage & Finance Association of Australia (MFAA) is the peak national body representing professional mortgage and finance brokers, mortgage managers, and aggregators across Australia.
 The MFAA plays a crucial role in shaping the sector's landscape through advocacy, education, and support for its members.

 History of MFAA

-Established in 1980, the MFAA has grown to represent over 14,500 members.
+Established in 1980, the MFAA has grown to represent more than 16,000 members.
 The organisation contributes significantly to a competitive and healthy mortgage and finance industry.
-Through its operations, the MFAA aims to elevate the broking profession, foster innovation, and ensure positive financial outcomes for Australian.
+Through its operations, the MFAA aims to elevate the broking profession, foster innovation, and ensure positive financial outcomes for Australians.
 This reflects its deep-rooted history and ongoing mission to empower its members and consumers alike.

 Products and Services of MFAA